isx45128227/MongoVsPostgres/documentacio.md

 `mongoimport --db twitter --collection tweets --file /tmp/tweets.json --jsonArray`

+##### Now we have finished creating twitter database on MongoDB.

-##### Once we have added all information to twitter database we can start using our twitter database.
+##### Once we have added all information to twitter database we can start using the database.

 * First of all we enter to mongo interface.

 `[root@host ]# mongo`

-* Once we have entered to Mongo, we have to choose our database.
+* Once we have entered to Mongo, we have to choose the database.

 `> use twitter`

-* Later we can see our collections.
+* Later we can see different collections.
 `> show collections`

-* To select collections we want to work with we should specify in our find sentence.
+* To select collections we want to work with we should specify in the find sentence.

    Working on users collection:
    `> db.users.find()`

    or working on tweets collection:
    `> db.tweets.find()`

 ### Query Documents